polkadot-js/docs/docs/substrate/extrinsics.md

   - `ext_index`: The extrinsic index in which the call to `pure` was processed.

    Fails with `NoPermission` in case the caller is not a previously created pure  account whose `pure` call has corresponding parameters.

+### pokeDeposit()
+- **interface**: `api.tx.proxy.pokeDeposit`
+- **summary**:    Poke / Adjust deposits made for proxies and announcements based on current values.
+This can be used by accounts to possibly lower their locked amount.

+   The dispatch origin for this call must be _Signed_.

+   The transaction fee is waived if the deposit amount has changed.

+   Emits `DepositPoked` if successful.

 ### proxy(real: `MultiAddress`, force_proxy_type: `Option<KitchensinkRuntimeProxyType>`, call: `Call`)
 - **interface**: `api.tx.proxy.proxy`